 The following API calls are described in the context of those described in the BFF IETF RFC draft, draft-ietf-oauth-browser-based-apps-17 [5].

-Editor's note: Mapping of the API calls to existing CAPIF capabilities is FFS.

 CAPIF-X (API invoker frontend – API invoker backend)

 - Initiate authorization request, from API invoker frontend to API invoker backend (step 1, clause 6.2.2)

 - Access granted indication, from API invoker backend to API invoker frontend via User agent (step 7, clause 6.2.2)

+The two steps above relate to the RNAA related authorization procedures, i.e., step 1 in both the API invoker obtaining authorization from resource owner (clause 8.31 of 3GPP TS 23.222[2]) and reducing authorization information inquiry in a nested API invocation (clause 8.32 of 3GPP TS 23.222[2]) procedures, where such security aspects are out of scope of the present document.

 - API service request, from API invoker frontend to API invoker backend (step 8, clause 6.2.2)

 - API service response, from API invoker backend to API invoker frontend (step 11, clause 6.2.2)

+The two steps above relate to service API invocation with AEF authorization as described in clause 8.16 of 3GPP TS 23.222[2]).

+- In addition to the steps highlighted above that are required in support of the BBF pattern, it is anticipated that CAPIF-X would be utilised for API service discovery (clause 8.7 & 8.25.3.2 of 3GPP TS 23.222[2]), subscription related procedures (clause 8.8 & 8.9 of 3GPP TS 23.222[2]), service API invocation (clause 8.16 of 3GPP TS 23.222[2]), revocation of API authorization (clause 8.23 of 3GPP TS 23.222[2]), update of API invoker’s API list (clause 8.26 of 3GPP TS 23.222[2]).
+In each instance, the API invoker frontend would initiate the procedure towards the API invoker backend and then the API invoker backend would utilise either the CCF (CAPIF-1/1e) or AEF (CAPIF-2/2e) procedures as appropriate.
+Alternatively, the API invoker backend would initiate the procedure towards the API invoker frontend when triggered by the CCF (e.g., the backend forwarding the revoke API invoker authorization notify to the frontend in the case of CAPIF revoking API invoker authorization (clause 8.23 of 3GPP TS 23.222[2]).

 CAPIF-8 (ROF – CCF(AuthF))

 - Granting authorization and user consent, from CCF(AuthF) to ROF (step 3, clause 6.2.2)

+The specification of CAPIF-8 is in scope of this specification, however it is not the focus of this solution and is therefore not further detailed here.

 CAPIF-1 (API invoker backend – CCF)